fedspendingtransparency/usaspending-website/api_contracts/contracts/downloads/CustomAccountDownload.md

 FORMAT: 1A
 HOST: https://api.usaspending.gov

-# Custom Account Download
+# Download Center

-These endpoints are used to power USAspending.gov's custom download pages.
-This data can be used to create account data files.
+These endpoints are used to power USAspending.gov's download center.

 # Custom Account Page